Clock synchronization with correlated photons: Discussion

-To set our approach into broader perspective, we also shortly discuss limits with moving objects, like satellite-\cite{Yin.2020,Liao.2017} or emerging drone-based \cite{SamanthaIsaac.2020,Conrad.06.03.202112.03.2021} quantum communication.
-Satellites introduce an effective clock skew, due to the Doppler effect caused by varying distance to the observer.
-At the smallest distance is the clock skew zero and may increase to a maximum of 20\,$\mu$s/s over a time scale of 6\,min for low earth orbit satellites\cite{Ali.1998}.
-Whereas the maximum clock skew is comparable to our crystal oscillators, the clock acceleration $\partial (\Delta u)/\partial t$ is orders of magnitude bigger and amounts to approximately 55\,ns/s$^2$.
-Thus, it is desirable to reduce the feedback and acquisition time to 100\,ms or smaller that could result in clock drift jitters of 265\,ps.
-However, with only a few correlation events per second\cite{Yin.2020,Yin1140} available, it is impossible to choose acquisition times $<1$\,second.
-Ignoring noise, the absolute minimum would be to find at least a two correlation events.
-In conclusion, it is hardly feasible to correct for clock drifts without knowledge of the satellite's orbit.
-Drones move much slower than satellites and may be suited for synchronization -- at least classically\cite{Bergeron.2019}.
-The speed is up to 30\,m/s, introducing clock skews of up to 100\,ns/s, being much smaller than the clock skew of our crystal oscillators.
+To set our approach into a broader perspective, we also shortly discuss limits to moving objects, like satellite- \cite{Yin.2020,Liao.2017} or emerging drone-based \cite{SamanthaIsaac.2020,Conrad.06.03.202112.03.2021} quantum communication.
+Quantum sources in space provide a great platform to test and measure space-time effects on quantum communication protocols \cite{Bruschi.2014,Bruschi.2021} or perform high precision metrology \cite{Bruschi.20142,Kohlrus.2019}.
+Satellites introduce an effective clock frequency skew, due to the Doppler Effect caused by varying distance to the observer.
+The normalized Doppler shift $\overrightarrow{v}(t)/c$ for low earth orbit satellites increases from 0 to $2\times10^{-5}$ over a time scale of 6\,min, where $\overrightarrow{v}(t)$ is the satellite's time-dependent relative velocity and $c$ is the speed of light \cite{Ali.1998}.
+Equivalently, this creates a clock frequency skew that varies from 0 to a maximum of $\Delta u = 20\,\mu$s/s.
+Whereas the maximum clock frequency skew is comparable to our crystal oscillator, the clock acceleration $\partial (\Delta u)/\partial t$ is orders of magnitude bigger and amounts to approximately 55\,ns/s$^2$ (20\,$\mu$s/s divided by 6\,min).
+Thus, it is desirable to reduce the feedback and acquisition time to 100\,ms or smaller that could result in clock drift jitters of 265\,ps (equation \ref{eq:sigma_drift}).
+However, with only a few correlation events per second available \cite{Yin.2020,Yin1140}, it is impossible to choose acquisition times of $<1$\,second and still have sufficient signal-to-noise ratio.
+Using only correlated photons, synchronization is not possible without knowledge of the satellite's orbit.
+Sources with kcps rates \cite{Dai.2020}, on the other hand, give the opportunity to select small feedback cycles of 100\,ms and still have correlation events comparable to our experiment (Table \ref{tab:table1}b) that could be used to synchronize clocks with our method.
+Drones move much slower than satellites and may also be suitable for synchronization -- at least classically \cite{Bergeron.2019}.
+The speed is up to 30\,m/s, introducing clock frequency skews of up to 100\,ns/s (30\,m/s divided by the speed of light), being much smaller than the clock frequency skew of our crystal oscillators.
 The main concern is acceleration of the drone, reaching up to 7\,g (gravitational constant) and translating to 228\,ns/s$^2$ clock drift.
-Sufficient kcps coincidence rates\cite{SamanthaIsaac.2020}, in contrast to satellite links, give opportunity to select short feedback cycles for compensation of high drifts during drone acceleration.
-With small feedback loops and enough signal, correlated photons open doors for live remote detection of velocity and acceleration of moving objects.
+Sufficient kcps coincidence rates \cite{SamanthaIsaac.2020} give chance to select short feedback cycles for the compensation of high drifts during drone acceleration and make synchronization feasible.
+With small feedback loops, correlation events open doors for live remote detection of velocity and acceleration of moving objects.